 Figure 9.2 compares the prior and posterior estimates of the paediatric parameters, by province.
 Posterior estimates of the relative rate of ART initiation in early paediatric disease (relative to advanced disease) appear highly heterogeneous across provinces (panel a), which may be a reflection of differences in HIV testing and linkage practices in HIV-positive children who do not have advanced disease.
-Posterior estimates of the paediatric HIV disease progression and mortality adjustment are generally close to 1 (panel b), although the adjustments are notably greater than 1 in Western Cape, Northern Cape and Eastern Cape.
-These are provinces that have historically had very high TB incidence rates [43], and it is possible that the high TB incidence rates in these provinces are responsible for the relatively high rates of disease progression.
-The results are also quite consistent with those obtained for adults (Figure 9.1f), which suggest relatively poor HIV survival rates in the Northern Cape, Eastern Cape and Western Cape provinces.
+Posterior estimates of the paediatric HIV disease progression and mortality adjustment are generally close to 1 (panel b), although the adjustments are notably greater than 1 in Western Cape.
 Posterior estimates of breastfeeding duration adjustments (panel c) are generally close to 1, implying breastfeeding durations close to the national average.